John McGinn transfer news: Aston Villa captain not for sale as £18m Everton bid rejected amid Newcastle interest

 Digne made 45 appearances across all competitions for Villa last season, where he recorded six assists.

-Matty Cash, John McGinn, Youri Tielemans, Jacob Ramsey, Leon Bailey, and Emi Buendía are the other key figures in Unai Emery's squad who have less than 24 months remaining on their current contracts.
+Matty Cash, McGinn, Jacob Ramsey, Youri Tielemans, Leon Bailey and Emi Buendía are the other key figures in Unai Emery's squad who have less than 24 months remaining on their current contracts.

 Sky Sports to show 215 live PL games from this season